Why We Had a Shortage List

 The pay rules were more straightforward for jobs that were short-staffed than for other roles that needed foreign workers.
 This made hiring people with the skills we needed faster and cheaper.

 The Skilled Worker visa has been the main route for overseas professionals moving to the UK for work.
-The Shortage Occupation List identified roles affected by a shortage of workers in the UK labour market.
+The Shortage Occupation List (SOL) identified roles affected by a shortage of workers in the UK labour market.
 Jobs on this list benefited from lower salary thresholds, allowing applicants to be paid 80% of the going rate for their occupation.

 The SOL comprised two categories which faced skill shortages before the SOL was abolished in April 2024: